na-na-hi/renget/archive/mmaib.md

 **Gura**
 -Carefree and happy-go-lucky she may appear, she carries a great burden.
-She is among the few carryovers from the defunct nation of Atlantis, and even fewer remaining nobility.
+She is among the few survivors from the defunct nation of Atlantis, and even fewer remaining nobility.
 She came awash into Cita Azur's shores in her robes and carrying her trident, one of the few surviving pieces of Atlantean history.
 To her surprise, most people were charmed by her demeanor and physique, although some others have less-than-savory designs from her.
-She is forced to run however as Negazian tries to round up whatever it can of it's old ally in The Great Aurorai War.
+She is forced to run from her newfound home however as Negazian tries to round up whatever it can of it's old ally in The Great Aurorai War.
 >Home: Cita Azul

 **Suisei**
 -Her origins are a mystery, allegedly a descendant of Covernius and Auroia.
 When she first came into rural western Polaria, she felt from the skies with a powerful crash similar to that of a comet.
 Not helping with such allegations is her beauty, said to be a result of such divine heritage.
-Another indicator of her alleged heritage is her axe.
+Beauty and alleged heritage however did not made life easy for her, working hard to prove the jealous whisperers wrong.
+Another indicator of her alleged heritage is her celestially ornamented axe.
 She and her axe have cut down many foes and chilling accounts from those lucky enough to tell the tale say that she did so with glee and in a vicious manner.
 With such skill and killing drive, she has earned the moniker "Suicopath", an apt name for her battlefield antics.
 >Home: Polaria

 #### Chapter 9